rodovia/lock2/BUILDING.rst

 .. _their: https://github.com/limine-bootloader/limine#binary-releases

 ..
 [1] Despite the hyperlink currently going to the 5th major of Limine, you can use the 4th version.
-4.x support is untested though.
+You also **will** have to modify the way `Makefile` invokes the limine executable to adapt to 4.x tools.